 To get you started we will overview five training organizations:

-- Scuba Schools International (SSI) – SSI has grown to be the second largest training agency.
+- Scuba Schools International (SSI) – SSI has grown to be the second-largest training agency.
 They also have a scope of training similar to PADI.
-While PADI is an organization of dive instructors, SSI is a network of school.
+While PADI is an organization of dive instructors, SSI is a network of schools.
 SSI approves the association of a dive center or a resort.
-The schools in turn hire instructors.
+The schools, in turn, hire instructors.
 When a student completes their training, it is the dive center that approves it and issues the certification.
 SSI believes their methods ensure that instructors are kept up to date on new procedures and advances in the industry.
-They also believe that the process is a better quality control over the training then the independent methods of PADI.
+They also believe that the process is better quality control over the training then the independent methods of PADI.
 The SSI C-card has a place for a dive recognition sticker.
-When a diver reaches a certain milestone of number of dives, a sticker is added to his card.
+When a diver reaches a certain milestone of a number of dives, a sticker is added to his card.
 After 100 dives, the diver is issued a Century diver card.
 Cards are also upgraded at 500,1000 and 5000 dive milestones.

-- National Association of Underwater Instructors (NAUI) – NAUI was the second largest agency before SSI took over that slot.
+- National Association of Underwater Instructors (NAUI) – NAUI was the second-largest agency before SSI took over that slot.
 They are a non-profit corporation, one of the oldest training agencies, but, they keep a low profile.
 It is not surprising to hear people ask if they are still in business or have they merge with someone.
 They are in business and still going strong in their niche.
 Most NAUI training is aligned with academic organizations.
 NAUI divers are generally better trained and have a deep scientific understanding of diving.
-It seems to be the agency of choice for marine related scientist.
+It seems to be the agency of choice for marine-related scientists.

 Continue reading more from the DeeperBlue.com Beginners Guide to Scuba Diving.